 - Now stir in the noodles and try to get them as submerged in the broth as possible.
 It is okay if some are above the liquid – they will get cooked.8 ounces egg noodles

 - Close the Instant Pot lid and set the valve to the Sealed position.
-Cook on Manual Mode at High Pressure for 2 minutes.
+Cancel the Saute function, then cook on Manual Mode at High Pressure for 2 minutes.

 - When the cooking cycle ends, use a quick release.
 (It can take 10 – 15 minutes to come to pressure, then it will cook for 2 minutes.)

 - Carefully remove the lid and stir.
-I like to put the lid back on for about 5 minutes once stirred - it will allow the sauce to thicken and will cook any noodles that were above the broth.
+I like to put the lid back on for 1-5 minutes once stirred – it will allow the sauce to thicken and will cook any noodles that were above the broth.
+(The longer it sits, the softer the noodles will be.)

-- Open the lid and allow the mixture to cool for a few minutes, then stir in sour cream, parsley if desired, additional salt and pepper to taste.⅓ cup sour cream
+- Open the lid and allow the mixture to cool for a few minutes, then stir in sour cream.
+Garnish with parsley or dill if desired, then add additional salt and pepper to taste.⅓ cup sour cream, fresh parsley leaves, fresh dill, paprika

 Nutrition information is approximate and is automatically calculated, so should only be used as a guide.